ctkelley/NotebookSIAMFANL/README.md

 using JLD2

 in my startup.jl file and do **using PyPlot** when I need it.
 PyPlot takes a while to get going.

+All this is also in the first code window in the notebook.

 If you want to play with the solvers, clone the repository for the package and put that in your Julia **LOAD_PATH**.